alex-oswald/WindowsFormsLifetime/README.md

 To get a form use the `IFormProvider`.
 The form provider fetches an instance of the form from the DI container on the GUI thread. `IFormProvider` has one method, `GetFormAsync<T>` used to fetch a form instance.

-Example injecting the `IFormProvider` into the main form, and using that to instantiate a new instance of `Form` new, then show the form.
+In this example, we inject `IFormProvider` into the main form, and use that to instantiate a new instance of `Form`, then show the form.

 ```csharp
 public partial class Form1 : Form